gega/pq/README.md

 int pq_reg(struct pq *p);

 Registering a new client for the queue.
-Returns the client ID which should be used when calling pq_enq()
+Returns the client ID (>0) which should be used when calling pq_enq() or 0 when no more space available

 ### pq_enq